wang-zidu/3DDFA-V3/README.md

 This repository is the official implementation of [3DDFA_V3](https://arxiv.org/abs/2312.00311) in CVPR2024.

 ## Citation
+If you use our work in your research, please cite our publication:
 ```
 @article{wang20233d,
   title={3D Face Reconstruction with the Geometric Guidance of Facial Part Segmentation},